Skip to the main content.

 The demand for contingent workers is expanding rapidly.
 A report from Intuit noted that 80% of US corporations with contingent workers are expected to exceed 40% of the total workforce.
 It also comes as no surprise that the pandemic accelerated the development of contingent workforces.

-For this reason, it’s becoming increasingly important for hiring managers and job seekers alike to understand what it means to be 1099, C2C, or W-2 employees and what the difference is between being an employee and a contract employee.
+For this reason, it’s becoming increasingly important for hiring managers and job seekers alike to understand what it means to be a worker engaged with 1099, "C2C", or W-2 terms and what the difference is between being an employee, a contractor, or a subcontractor.

 Staffing Industry Analysts (SIA) define Contingent Work as: